MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-install.md

 ### Large scale multi-user topologies

 Scale-out topologies are available in two forms.
-On option is to use a distributed platform like Hadoop MapReduce or Spark (on Linux).
+One option is to use a distributed platform like Hadoop MapReduce or Spark (on Linux).
 A second option is to install Machine Learning Server on multiple computers (Windows or Linux), each one configured as either a web node or compute node that work together.

 For Hadoop and Spark, you can write and run script locally and then [push the compute context](~/r/concept-what-is-compute-context.md) to the Hadoop or Spark cluster.
 For web and compute nodes, use the [operationalization capabilities](~/what-is-operationalization.md) in Machine Learning Server to distribute workloads on appropriate nodes.